An economy’s aggregate demand curve is a graph showing the total final goods and services (aggregate demand) demanded at different price levels.

 Change in Government Spending:

 The government has an enormous demand for goods and services.
 US government expenditures and investment totaled 18 percent of GDP in 2021!
 Any change in government expenditures results in a change in the aggregate demand for the economy, assuming all other variables remain constant.
 An increase in government spending shifts the aggregate demand curve to the right.
-A decrease shifts it to the left.
+A decrease moves it to the left.

 A Change in Net Exports:

 The net export effect discussed above results from a change in the relative price level and would not cause a shift in the aggregate demand curve.
 However, a change in foreign buyers’ economic well-being or attitudes may cause a shift in the aggregate demand curve.
 When a country’s economy is devastated by a severe recession, US exports to that country will likely fall.
-Net exports are also affected by changes in exchange rates, or the rate that one currency is exchanged for another.
+Net exports are also affected by changes in exchange rates; the rate that one currency is exchanged for another.

 The exchange rate between two countries influences trade between those countries.
 For example, a Tesla selling for $50,000 would cost €44,100 in Germany on the morning of February 23, 2022.
 If the exchange rate moves to where $1.00 is worth €0.9 (or €1 purchases $1.111), the same vehicle would cost €45,000.
 In this case, the dollar has appreciated or strengthened relative to the euro because one dollar purchases more euros.